BlueByteSystemsInc/PDMShell/src/parameter_short_format.md

 ## Usage Example

-Here’s an example of using short formats in a command:
+Hereâ€™s an example of using short formats in a command:

 ### Full Format
 ```bash